 In a similar fashion, the impact of combinations of parameters might be explored.
-For example, can a higher pMHC affinity compensate for poorer APC uptake ability?
+For example, can a higher peptide-MHC affinity compensate for poorer APC uptake ability?
 As shown in Fig. 11A, there is indeed such a relationship between affinity and uptake rate.
-Can a higher pMHC affinity compensate for fewer APCs or fewer highly specific T cells?
-As shown in Fig. 11B, there is a trade-off between the affinity and the number of MDCs required to enter the LN in order to produce a particular number of effector T cells.
-In Fig. 11, affinity is represented as part of the aggregate parameter p, the probability that a CD4+ T cell becomes activated after contact with a DC; p increases with the number of pMHC displayed, which in turn increases with pMHC affinity (Fig. 5D).
-This finding suggests that an increase in the number of cells presenting antigen within the LN can compensate for a reduced affinity between peptide and MHC or lower numbers of pMHC on the surface of the DC (both factors captured by the probability p).
+Can a higher peptide-MHC affinity compensate for fewer APCs or fewer highly specific T cells?
+As shown in Fig. 11B, there is a tradeoff between affinity and the number of mature DCs required to enter the LN in order to produce a particular number of effector T cells.
+In this figure, affinity is represented as part of the aggregate parameter p, the probability that a CD4+ T cell becomes activated after contact with a DC; p increases with the number of pMHC displayed, which in turn increases with pMHC affinity (see Fig. 5D).
+This suggests that an increase in the number of cells presenting antigen within the LN can compensate for a reduced affinity between peptide and MHC or lower numbers of pMHC on the surface of the DC (both factors captured by the probability p).
 A similar result holds for the number of T cells present that can recognize the antigen being presented (data not shown).
-Thus, although at present, we are still in the early stages of integrating our individual scale models, we can already begin to address some of the multiscale questions posed earlier, in particular those that do not require integration of all four scales.
+Thus, although at present we are still in the early stages of integrating our individual-scale models, we can already begin to address some of the multi-scale questions posed earlier, in particular those that do not require integration of all four scales.

-We described above a hierarchical approach to our multiscale model of antigen presentation.
-However, at a later stage in model development, we may need to incorporate feedback from larger scales to smaller scales, moving us to a hybrid approach.
+We described above a hierarchical approach to our multi-scale model of antigen presentation.
+However, at a later stage in model development we may need to incorporate feedback from larger scales to smaller scales, moving us to a hybrid approach.
 Information on the local environment in the LN, for example cytokine concentrations, could be passed back to the APC model to allow cytokine concentrations to influence the number of pMHCs on the APC surface.
 Furthermore, many intracellular pathogens, including Mtb, inhibit antigen presentation within macrophages.
-While the mediators of this effect, including 19kDa lipoprotein (166-169), act on molecular-scale events within macrophages, the total production of such mediators is likely to depend on the number of pathogens at the site of infection, a tissue-scale quantity.
-However, the latter quantity can only be predicted after accounting for other tissue-scale factors, such as the activation state of macrophages and Th cells at the site of infection.
+While the mediators of this effect, including 19-kDa lipoprotein (163, 164, 165, 166), act on molecular-scale events within macrophages, the total production of such mediators is likely to depend on the number of pathogens at the site of infection, a tissue-scale quantity.
+However, the latter quantity can only be predicted after accounting for other tissue-scale factors such as the activation state of macrophages and T helper cells at the site of infection.
 In this example, then, tissue-scale events feed back on molecular-scale events and vice versa.

-Once a multiscale model is developed, it can be applied toward the generation of hypotheses regarding the role of antigen presentation in immunity.
-Recall that there is a clear association between particular MHC alleles and disease susceptibility/resistance.
-If our molecular scale model shows that there is a link between particular MHC alleles and affinities for particular antigens, then the full multiscale model could be used to show the expected outcome at the system scale (S. Chang, J. Linderman, D. Kirschner, submitted).
+Most importantly, once a multi-scale model is developed, it can be applied toward the generation of hypotheses regarding the role of antigen presentation in immunity.
+For example, recall that there is a clear association between particular MHC alleles and disease susceptibility/resistance.
+If our molecular-scale model shows that there is a link between particular MHC alleles and affinities for particular antigens, then the full multiscale model could be used to show the expected outcome at the system scale (Chang et al., submitted).